YangXiaozhou/yangxiaozhou.github.io/_posts/2020-10-20-EM-algorithm-explained.md

 #### Expectation step

 Let's use the EM approach instead!
-Remember that we first need to define the Q function in the E-step, which is a conditional expectation of the complete data log-likelihood.
-Since $(\mathbf{x}, \mathbf{y})$ is the complete data, the corresponding complete data likelihood of one data point is
+Remember that we first need to define the Q function in the E-step, which is the conditional expectation of the complete-data log-likelihood.
+Since $(\mathbf{x}, \mathbf{y})$ is the complete data, the corresponding likelihood of one data point is

 $$
 p(x_i, y_i) = \Pi_{j=1}^k \{w_j \phi(y_i; \mu_j, \Sigma_j)\}^{x_{ij}} \,,
 $$

 and only the term with $x_{ij} = 1$ is active.
-Hence, our total complete data log-likelihood is
+Hence, our total complete-data log-likelihood is

 $$
 \ln p(\mathbf{x}, \mathbf{y}) = \sum_{i=1}^{n}\sum_{j=1}^k x_{ij}\ln \{w_j \phi(y_i; \mu_j, \Sigma_j)\} \,.